ricsam/enstore/README.md

 2. **`@enstore/cli`**

-   - A command-line interface for interacting with an EnStore server.
+   - A command-line interface for interacting with an Enstore server.
    - Supports file listing, reading, writing, user management, and role management.
    - Credentials are stored locally in `~/.enstore/credentials.json` or specified via environment variables.

 3. **`@enstore/fs`**
-   - A Node.js–style filesystem API that **mounts** EnStore as if it were a local filesystem.
+   - A Node.js–style filesystem API that **mounts** Enstore as if it were a local filesystem.
    - Provides methods analogous to Node’s `fs` and `fs.promises`, including `createWriteStream`, `readFile`, `writeFile`.
-   - Perfect for directly integrating with EnStore servers as if they were local disks.
+   - Perfect for directly integrating with Enstore servers as if they were local disks.

 ## Features